smchargue/theHandshakeGuy/_posts/2024-02-04-InjectTabAction.md

 - **OnInitialize** - execute code before the TabStrip is created.
 - **OnLoad** - execute code when the TabStrip is first loaded.
-- **OnActivateTab** - execute code every time a tab is activated, including the when first rendered.
+- **OnActivateTab** - execute code every time a tab is activated, including the when the first tab rendered.

 The one we what for our purpose is **OnLoad**.
 When the OnLoad code executes there are several key variables in scope: